 14. Letting story projects die.
 Sometimes people collect great stories, and take things all the way through looking at them, sensemaking, finding patterns, getting to insights ... and then they let the project, and the stories, die.
 They write a bland report and stuff it in a file repository somewhere, then move on.
 It reminds me of the way some people go to church on Sundays: we did our soul searching and now we can get back to normal business.
 People reason: if anybody says we don't listen to our customers we can drag this thing out and display it, but we never actually expected to allow ourselves to be vulnerable to change.

 I can think of two ways to keep story projects alive and producing new insights: repeat them on a regular basis, and fold them into new storytelling.
 Repeating story projects is as simple as making the project into a yearly ritual.
 Folding projects into new storytelling means that you don't stuff a file into a repository but keep the results of the project as an assemblage of parts that can be re-assembled when a new need arises.
-For example, say the result of a story project is a set of emergent constructs.
+For example, say the result of a story project is a set of story elements (like characters, situations, or values).
 Those need not sit in a file somewhere: they can form new elicitation devices for new storytelling, which produces new insights.
 Many other results of sensemaking around stories can be folded back into an ongoing process.

 15. Hiding story projects.
 Sometimes people do great story projects, but keep them hidden in a pocket of the organization.
 Hiding story projects can be a necessary evil, because story projects need a degree of openness to disturbing truths that tends to evaporate in the highest strata of management.
 So pocketing is not always a danger; sometimes it's a disturbing truth.
 If you are doing a story project in an organization, be aware that the appropriate degree of exposure is not always apparent at the start.
 I've seen several projects that had high promise and produced illuminating results but could not travel safely without being ripped apart by those to whom maintaining the status quo was an ongoing interest (hidden or otherwise, self-aware or otherwise).
 I'd say it's better to create a pocketed but enlightening project that might someday leave its nest than to try to spread a project so widely that it can never reach completion.